Home » Outdoors Woman Camp

 Joined by our friendly experienced staff and other adventure-seeking women out at Hannin Creek Education & Research Centre at Candle Lake, this is a weekend you won’t want to miss, and one you won’t soon forget!

-For more information on our Women’s Outdoor Weekend, contact Shannon Anderson, SWF Education Coordinator, at 306-692-8812 or sanderson@swf.sk.ca
+For more information on our Women’s Outdoor Weekend, contact the SWF Central Office at 306-692-8812 or sask.wildlife@swf.sk.ca.

 https://swf.sk.ca/programs/womens-outdoor-weekend/